 In the third round, she was to face Venus Williams, now ranked No 25, but former world No 1 and seven-time Grand Slam champion.
 It was very unlikely that she would give her another double bagel.

 What next : one more Slam title for Sharapova

 Maria Sharapova wouldn’t blank Venus Williams, but she would still defeat her heavily, 6-1, 6-3.
 The Russian would then easily make her way into the semi-finals, destroying Kirsten Flipkens in the fourth round (6-1, 6-0) and Ekaterina Makarova in the quarter-finals (6-2, 6-2).
 It would then be her turn to suffer a heavy loss against Li Na (6-2, 6-2).

 Sharapova would claim one more Grand Slam title, edging Simona Halep in the 2014 Roland-Garros final (6-4, 6-7, 6-4).
-In 2016, Sharapova would fail a drugs test and she would be suspended for 15 months.
-Although she would try to come back in 2017, and climbing back as high as No 25, she would not achieve any more remarkable results other than reaching the quarter-finals at the 2018 French Open.
+In 2016, Sharapova would fail a drug test and she would be suspended for 15 months for the use of a performance enhancing substance.
+Although she would try to come back in 2017, and climb back as high as No 25, she would not achieve any more remarkable results other than reaching the quarter-finals at the 2018 French Open.
 She would retire in 2020.